The slope and scatter of the star forming main sequence at z~5 : reconciling observations with simulations

 In this work, we focus on the redshift range $z = 4-5 $, when galaxies rapidly assemble their masses, and investigate the relation between star formation and stellar mass over a wide mass range from $\rm \sim 10^{6-10} \; M_\odot$.
-The investigation of such low-mass galaxies is made possible by observing a lensing cluster field, where gravitational lensing from the galaxy cluster Abell 2744 provides additional magnification ($\mu$) - the average $\mu$ for H$\alpha$ emitters in ALT is 2.64) - combined with deep NIRCam grism coverage in the F356W filter.
-In particular, we make use of the H$\alpha$ emission line at $z = 4-5 $, from the JWST “All the Little Things” survey \citepalias[ALT;][]{Naidu+2024_alt}.
+The investigation of such low-mass galaxies is made possible by observing a lensing cluster field, where gravitational lensing from the galaxy cluster Abell 2744 provides additional magnification ($\mu$) combined with deep NIRCam grism coverage in the F356W filter.
+In particular, we make use of the H$\alpha$ emission line at $z = 4-5 $, from the JWST “All the Little Things” survey \citepalias[ALT;][]{Naidu+2024_alt}, the average $\mu$ for all H$\alpha$ emitters in ALT is 2.64.
 The paper is organized as follows.
 Section \ref{sec:data} presents the JWST dataset used in this work, Sect. \ref{sec:methods} presents details on the SED fitting technique, SFR estimates, and dust attenuation.
 In Sect. \ref{sec:bayesian_model}, we describe the Bayesian framework used to fit the observational data accounting for their biased nature.
 We present our results in Sect. \ref{sec:results} and discuss them, together with their implications, in Sect. \ref{sec:discussion}.
 A summary of our work is presented in Sect. \ref{sec:summary}.